Anon0x19/Anon0x19/README.md

 > Currently studying **Computer Science** at the **University of York**
 >
-> I like to write code so feel free to scroll down and look through my projects
+> I like to write code so feel free to scroll down and look through my repositories

 ## Getting in Touch: